arito7/huffman/README.md

+# Huffman Coding
+Huffman coding is a greedy lossless data compression algorithm.

+# Complexity Analysis

 build `g++ main.cpp -o huffman`

 # improvements (todo)
 1. use vector instead of map for frequency analysis
+2. see other ways of doing a frequency analysis other than just straight up character frequency

-# steps
+# Steps
+## Compression
     1. open and read input file
     2. frequency analysis (generate a frequency map)
     3. generate the huffman tree
     4. generate the huffman codes
-5. compress and write to output file
+    5. compress using the huffman codes and write to output binary file
+        - write total letter count
+        - write serialized huffman tree
+        - write the actual compressed content
+## Decompression
-6. read compressed file and decompress into original string
+    1. read compressed binary file
+    2. deserialize huffman tree
+    3. decode the binary data using the huffman tree

 # 1. Open and Read Input File
 # 2. Frequency Analysis